Gary LeVox: Personal life

-LeVox has been friends with Jamie Foxx since the mid-1990s, and Foxx made a guest appearance on the album Still Feels Good.
+LeVox has been friends with Jamie Foxx since the mid-1990s, and Foxx made a guest appearance on the Rascal Flatts album Still Feels Good.

 LeVox was employed in his local burger bar from age 14 after which he started an AC/DC cover band with his close childhood friends.

 LeVox has been married to Tara Vernon since May 1999.
 He says it was love at first sight when they met backstage at a gospel festival concert.
 "I knew at that moment that I was looking at my future wife," he said in a 2011 interview.
 "It was the weirdest thing ever."
-They now have two daughters together, Brittany, born in 2000, and Brooklyn, born in 2004.
+They have two daughters together, Brittany, born in 2000, and Brooklyn, born in 2004.